Also known as: Meniere disease - aftercare and Benign positional vertigo - aftercare

 Lightheadedness usually gets better by itself, or is easily treated.
 However, it can be a symptom of other problems.
 There are many causes.
 Medicines may cause dizziness, or problems with your ear.
 Motion sickness can also make you dizzy.

 Vertigo can be a symptom of many disorders, as well.
 Some may be chronic, long-term conditions.
 Some may come and go.
 Depending on the cause of your vertigo, you may have other symptoms, like benign positional vertigo or Meniere disease.
 It is important to have your doctor decide if your vertigo is a sign of a serious problem.

 If you have vertigo, you may be able to prevent your symptoms from getting worse by:

 When you feel better, slowly increase your activity.
 If you lose your balance, you may need help walking to stay safe.

 A sudden, dizzy spell during certain activities can be dangerous.
 Wait 1 week after a severe spell of vertigo is gone before you climb, drive, or operate heavy machinery or consult your health care provider for advice.
 Chronic lightheadedness or vertigo can cause stress.
 Make healthy lifestyle choices to help you cope:

-Observe your home and make it as safe as you can, just in case you lose your balance.
-Have clear walkways and night lights.
-Put nonskid mats and grab bars near the bathtub and toilet.
+Make your home as safe as you can, just in case you lose your balance.
+For example:

 Your health care provider may prescribe medicines for nausea and vomiting.
 Lightheadedness and vertigo may improve with some medicines.
 Commonly used medications include: